-In early America, from about 1720 to the early 1900s, newspaper carriers would present their subscribers with a poem on New Year's Day.
+In the United States, from about 1720 to the early 1900s, newspaper carriers would present their subscribers with a poem on New Year's Day.
 These broadsides (ahem) were called Carriers' Addresses.
 Illustrated with engravings, they would chronicle the year's events.
 See images and information at Brown University's special collection.

 The origins of haiku have a tie to the annual through their traditional seasonality.
 A mention of the moment is a critical element to classic haiku.
 For those unfamiliar with Haiku, here's a link to a site that discusses traditional formats.